Skip to main content

 Reach out to your travel agent if you have any questions or concerns

 Terms and conditions can be tricky to read, especially with numerous caveats intertwined in the legalese.
-It is best to review prior to booking with a trusted travel advisor or ask the cruise line directly for clarification.
+It is best to review before booking with a trusted travel advisor or ask the cruise line directly for clarification.

 If you have already booked a cruise directly with Carnival, all of the cancellation policy information can be found on their website.
 You're able to check and see if your cruise is subject to any cancellation penalties by logging into your account and clicking on the "My Cruise Details" section.
 From there, you'll want to select the "Is there a penalty for canceling this booking" link.